Kitty Pryde: The Black Vortex

-In the following weeks, Kitty's relationship with Peter Quill evolves more and more as they developed stronger feelings for each other every day.
+In the following weeks, Kitty's relationship with Peter Quill evolves more and more as they develop stronger feelings for each other every day.
 At one point, Quill gets captured during one of their dates and she has no option but to go to his rescue, despite her fear of space as a result of her being trapped on the giant space bullet.
 After rescuing Peter, she decides to stay in space with him.
 Then, Kitty convinces Peter to steal a powerful artifact called the Black Vortex from his father J'son.
 Soon, they find themselves being chased by J'son's assassination squad, the Slaughter Lords.
 In despair, they request the aid of the X-Men and the Guardians of the Galaxy to protect the Vortex.
 After a few of their own friends cannot resist the temptation and submit to the Vortex, betray the team, and escape with the artifact; the team splits and Kitty stays in Spartax to help an orphanage.
 She is encased in amber after Thane (who was allied with J'son) freezes the whole planet along with the people inside it; but thanks to her phasing powers, she manages to get out of the amber.
 Then the Brood attacks Spartax, planning to use every encased person to lay eggs and create an army of Brood to start invading other planets and conquering them.
 Kitty feels the only way to stop them is by submitting to the Vortex herself as she's the only one who can resist the cosmic corruption.
 She reluctantly submits and becomes a being of unlimited power.
 After being reminded of the love between her and Peter Quill, she goes back and phases all the amber that encased Spartax, along with the Broods trying to infect the people, and sends them all to another dimension.
 Kitty does not give up the cosmic power but admits to Peter that she is afraid of it.
 Peter promises her that he will never abandon her no matter how much she changes.
 Then, Peter kneels and proposes marriage to Kitty.
 She, with tears in her eyes, accepts.
-Later when Star Lord is declared Emperor of Spartax she is told she will become the first lady of Spartax.
+Later when Star-Lord is declared Emperor of Spartax she is told she will become the first lady of Spartax.